FHS has five named National Merit Semifinalists

-Friendswood High School has 11 students named semifinalists in the 2014 National Merit Scholarship competition.
+Friendswood High School had five students named semifinalists in the 2019 National Merit Scholarship Competition.

-These academically talented high school seniors have an opportunity to continue in the competition for approximately 8,000 National Merit Scholarships worth $35 million that will be offered next spring.
+These academically talented high school seniors have an opportunity to continue in the competition to be one of the 7,500 finalists selected to receive a scholarship next spring.
+Last Spring, approximately 8,800 National Merit Scholarships worth $42 million were given out to student across the nation.

-NMSC, a not-for-profit organization that operates without government assistance, was established in 1955 specifically to conduct the annual National Merit Scholarship Program.
-Scholarships are underwritten by NMSC with its own funds and by approximately 440 business organizations and higher education institutions that share the NMSC’s goals of honoring the nation’s scholastic champions and encouraging the pursuit of academic excellence.
+The National Merit Scholarship Corporation (NMNSC) is a not-for-profit organization that was established in 1955 specifically to conduct the annual National Merit Scholarship Program.
+Scholarships are underwritten by NMSC with its own funds and by approximately 410 independent sponsors and higher education institutions that share the NMSC’s goals of honoring the nation’s scholastic champions and encouraging the pursuit of academic excellence.

-The 11 FHS students will be recognized and honored at the October 14 meeting of the Friendswood ISD School Board for being named National Merit Semifinalists.
+The five FHS students will be recognized and honored at the Oct.
+8 meeting of the Friendswood ISD School Board for being named National Merit Semifinalists.